is a very story-heavy game, and with that comes a large cast of characters, each interesting in both personality and visual design

 The leader of the Dead Eels.
 She is currently rotting in Coldridge Prison after being betrayed by her second-in-command, Edgar Wakefield.

-Does Not Like Shoes: In contrast to the elaborate, heeled boots on both men and women that are fashionable in Dunwall, Lizzie is always barefoot, possibly due to her webbed feet.
+- Does Not Like Shoes: In contrast to the elaborate, heeled boots on both men and women that are fashionable in Dunwall, Lizzie is always barefoot.

 Mr. Mortimer Hat aka "The Geezer"